bathom14/GravebloomReference/content/Classes/Monk/Monk.md

 Beginning at 4th level, you can use your reaction when you fall to reduce any falling damage you take by an amount equal to five times your monk level.

-### Level 4: Quickened Healing (necessary?)
+### Level 4: Quickened Healing

-Also at 4th level, as an action, you can spend 1 ki point and roll your current Martial Arts die.
+Also at 4th level, as an action, you can spend 1 Ki point and roll your current Martial Arts die.
 You regain a number of hit points equal to the number rolled plus your proficiency bonus.

 ### Level 5: Extra Attack

 Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

-### Level 5: Ki Blocks (adjustments?)
+### Level 5: Ki Block

 Starting at 5th level, you learn to identify the ki of your opponents, allowing you to interfere with the flow of ki in an opponent's body.

-You gain a number of Ki Block points equal to your proficiency bonus.
-Your maximum number of Ki Block points increases as your proficiency bonus does, as shown on the Monk progression table.
-You recover all spent Ki Block points when you complete a short or long rest.

-When you hit another creature with a melee weapon attack with an unarmed attack or your monk weapon, you can spend 1 Ki Block point to attempt a Ki Block.
+One per turn, when you hit another creature with a melee weapon attack with an unarmed attack or your monk weapon, you can spend 1 Ki to attempt a Ki Block.
 There are three different types of Ki Blocks you may attempt.

-* **Upper Ki Block.** The target must succeed on a Wisdom saving throw or be stunned until the end of your next turn.
+* **Upper Ki Block.** The target must succeed on a Dexterity saving throw or be stunned until the end of your next turn.

-* **Middle Ki Block.** The target must succeed on a Dexterity saving throw or be stunned until the end of your next turn.
+* **Middle Ki Block.** The target must succeed on a Strength saving throw or be stunned until the end of your next turn.

 * **Lower Ki Block.** The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.

-If you have expended all Ki Block points, you may expend 2 Ki points to deliver a Ki Block as if you had used a Ki Block point.

-### Level 5: Focused Aim (necessary?)
+### Level 5: Focused Aim

 Also at 5th level, when you miss with an attack roll, you can spend 1 to 3 ki points to increase your attack roll by 2 for each of these ki points you spend, potentially turning the miss into a hit.